 - foods and beverages that contain caffeine, cocoa, and alcohol

-This diet should only be used temporarily while experiencing a flare-up.
-Talk with your doctor or nutritionist for further guidance on how and when to follow a low-residue diet.
+Talk with your doctor or nutritionist for further guidance on how and when to follow a low fiber diet.

-The Paleolithic diet, or paleo diet as it’s commonly known, takes the human diet back a few thousand years.
+The paleolithic diet, or paleo diet as it’s commonly known, claims to take the human diet back a few thousand years.

 This diet is high in lean meat, which accounts for at least 30 percent of its daily calorie total.
 Fiber in the diet comes from fruits, roots, legumes, and nuts, rather than from grains.